VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 - Network access technologies in the Internet use various physical media, including fiber cable, coaxial cable, copper wire, and radio spectrum.

 >  Physical media fall into two categories: guided media and unguided media.
-With guided media, the waves are guided along a solid medium, such as a fiber-optic cable, a twisted-pair copper wire, or a coaxial cable.
+With guided media, the waves are guided along a solid medium, such as a fiber optic cable, a twisted pair copper wire, or a coaxial cable.
 With unguided media, the waves propagate in the atmosphere and in outer space, such as in a wireless LAN or a digital satellite channel.

 - Installation labor costs for physical links can be significantly higher than material costs, motivating builders to install multiple types of media to save on future wiring expenses.
-- **Twisted-pair copper wire** is a common guided transmission medium, widely used in telephone networks and LANs.
+- **Twisted pair copper wire** is a common guided transmission medium, widely used in telephone networks and LANs.
 It consists of two insulated copper wires twisted together to **reduce interference**.
 Data rates for LANs range from 10 Mbps to 10 Gbps.
-- Twisted-pair technology, like category 6a cable, can achieve data rates of 10 Gbps for short distances, making it a dominant solution for high-speed LAN networking.
+- Twisted pair technology, like category 6a cable, can achieve data rates of 10 Gbps for short distances, making it a dominant solution for high speed LAN networking.
 - **Coaxial cable** consists of `two concentric copper conductors` and is commonly used in cable television systems.
-Coupled with cable modems, it provides high-speed Internet access at rates of hundreds of Mbps.
+Coupled with cable modems, it provides high speed Internet access at rates of hundreds of Mbps.
 - Coaxial cable can serve as a guided shared medium, allowing multiple end systems to connect directly to the cable and receive signals sent by other end systems.

 > In cable television and cable Internet access, the transmitter shifts the digital signal to a specific frequency band, and the resulting analog signal is sent from the transmitter to one or more receivers.

 - **Optical fibers** conduct light pulses as bits and offer high data rates, low attenuation, and resistance to interference.
-- Fiber optics are ideal for long-distance transmission but costly for short-haul applications.
+- Fiber optics are ideal for long distance transmission but costly for short haul applications.

 - **Terrsetial Radio channels** are wireless and versatile, influenced by propagation environment and distance.
-- Three categories of terrestrial radio channels: `short-range,` `local-area`, and `wide-area`.
+- Three categories of terrestrial radio channels: `short range,` `local area`, and `wide area`.
 - Radio channel characteristics include `path loss`, `shadow fading`, `multipath fading`, and `interference`.

-- **Satellite communication** involves `geostationary` and `low-earth orbiting (LEO)` satellites.
+- **Satellite communication** involves `geostationary` and `low earth orbiting (LEO)` satellites.
 - Geostationary satellites stay fixed above one spot on Earth but introduce signal propagation delay.
 - LEO satellites are closer to Earth, move in orbits, and may require multiple satellites for continuous coverage.
-- Satellite links offer high speeds and serve areas without DSL or cable-based Internet access.
+- Satellite links offer high speeds and serve areas without DSL or cable based Internet access.

-## 1.6 Packet Switching (Store-and-Forward Transmission)
+## 1.6 Packet Switching (Store and forward Transmission)

-- Most packet switches use **store-and-forward** transmission.
+- Most packet switches use **store and forward** transmission.
 - Packet switch must receive the entire packet before transmission.

-> Because the router employs store-and-forwarding, at this instant of time, the router cannot transmit the bits it has received; instead it must first buffer (i.e., “store”) the packet’s bits.
+> Because the router employs store and forwarding, at this instant of time, the router cannot transmit the bits it has received; instead it must first buffer (i.e., “store”) the packet’s bits.
 Only after the router has received all of the packet’s bits can it begin to transmit (i.e., “forward”) the packet onto the outbound link

-- `Delay = 2L/R` for a simple source-destination network.
+- `Delay = 2L/R` for a simple source destination network.
 - General delay formula for N links each of rate R: `d = N * (L/R)`.

 - **Queuing Delays and Packet Loss:** Packet switches have output buffers (output queues).